xebia/essentials/focused-interfaces.md

 ---
 layout: card
-title: Write small and focused interfaces
 category: realisation
 ---
-<p>Write small and focused interfaces</p>
+Write small and focused interfaces
 ---
 <p>Also known as the &lsquo;interface segregation principle&rsquo;.
 Many
       specific interfaces are better than one combined general